CS-SI/pytest-executable/doc/how-to-use.rst

     directly from a console shall produce the same results as when it is executed by |ptx|.
-This script is intended to be as much as possible independent of the execution context such that it can be executed independently of |ptx| in a reproductible way, i.e. it is self contained and does not depend on the shell context.
+This script is intended to be as much as possible independent of the execution context such that it can be executed independently of |ptx| in a reproducible way, i.e. it is self contained and does not depend on the shell context.

 runner.sh.stderr